ecg-it/frontend-dev-test/README.md

 ## Setup and delivery

-Please fork this repo to work on your implementation and make sure your repo is publicly available to us.
-When you're ready reply to HR providing the link to your repository with proper instructions for us to test your code.
+Please provide a git repo or a `tar.gz` file containing all the files needed to show your implementation.
+When you're ready reply to HR providing the link to your material with proper instructions for us to test your code.

 Please write in a short document (`.md` or `.txt`) your main development/design choices and put it in the root folder of the repository.